AlbertHambardzumyan/NTNU/README.md

 	Purpose: Gain insight into (a) basic machine learning concepts, and (b) how a simple regression problem can be solved using linear regression.

+Client Server Multi Thread Communication.

+	Purpose: Gain insight into (a) basic communication with threads between client and server for Android game.